greatest-ape/aquatic/README.md

 (listening address) under the `network` section.

-Note that both `aquatic_http` and `aquatic_ws` require configuring certificate and private key files to run over TLS (which is optional for `aquatic_ws`).
+Note that both `aquatic_http` and `aquatic_ws` require configuring certificate and private key files to run over TLS. `aquatic_http` __only__ runs over TLS.
 More details are available in the respective configuration files.

 #### Workers

 To increase performance, number of worker threads can be increased.
-Recommended proportions based on number of available CPU cores:
+Recommended proportions based on number of physical CPU cores:

 <table>
  <tr>